GeorgeWebDevCy/tcnapp-connector/README.md

 ## 📝 Release Notes

+### 0.3.46
+- Enhancement: Expand the API tester presets to cover every REST endpoint, including `/gn/v1/me` and `/gn/v1/log`, so admins can prefill requests for authentication, membership, MLM, and WooCommerce bridges.

 ### 0.3.45
 - Feature: Issue week-long bearer tokens on login responses, expose a `/gn/v1/me` profile endpoint, and add a `/gn/v1/log` ingestor for mobile diagnostics.